Royal Caribbean food: Review and guide

 On all Royal Caribbean ships, there is complimentary soft-serve ice cream on the ship.
 Usually, it is near the pools and there are ice cream cones available to pour the ice cream onto.
 Ice cream cones are great and all, but you really cannot load them up too much without an incredibly elevated risk of it falling over and you becoming that guy.

-For those that want to load up on ice cream without multiple trips to the machine, grab a drink cup from somewhere onboard.
+For those who want to load up on ice cream without multiple trips to the machine, grab a drink cup from somewhere onboard.
 Usually, the water cups in the Windjammer are perfect for this.
 Take the cup and fill up the cup with as much ice cream as you can handle.
 The result is that ice cream fix you have always dreamed of!

 If you want to take it to the next level, grab a soda with your drink package and make an ice cream float!